Ariana Grande Rocks A Green Bikini In Rare Instagram Post

 Ariana Grande delighted her massive fan base of 196 million on Instagram with a series of sizzling snaps, including a few that saw her in a bikini.
 The photos were added to her feed on Wednesday afternoon and proved to be the perfect mid-week treat for her captivated audience.

 According to The Daily Mail, the shots were snapped in Utah at the Amangiri resort in Canyon Point — one of Kylie Jenner’s favorite retreats.
 The songstress enjoyed the trip with her beau, Dalton Gomez, by her side.
 The first image in the set featured a mountain range and a sky in the evening while the second offered a view of a little chipmunk.
-Grande gave fans a peek of a set of stairs in image number three and showed off her footwear game in shot four as she rocked a pair of Burberry shoes.
+Grande gave fans a peek of a set of stairs in image three and showed off her footwear game in shot four as she rocked a pair of Burberry shoes.

 The middle of the deck captured the singer in a skimpy bikini.
 The first upload appeared to be snapped selfie-style and captured Grande outside beneath a bright blue sky.
 She tilted her head back and smiled as she gazed up toward the sky.
 Grande opted for a tiny swimsuit that boasted a bright green hue.
-The piece had textured fabric and tiny triangular cups that flaunted her bronzed cleavage and bare collar and the suit secured around Grande’s neck in a halter-style.
-The singer wore her brunette tresses down and they tumbled at her back.
+The piece had textured fabric and tiny triangular cups that flaunted her bronzed cleavage and bare collar, and the suit secured around Grande’s neck in a halter style.
+The singer wore her brunette tresses down, and they tumbled at her back.

 The next image in the set was snapped below her chest and offered a glimpse of a few tattoos on her arms and rib.
 The photo also offered a generous view of cleavage while her ear piercings were also on display.